cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 UnblindPublicKey(BlindPublicKey(pkS, bk, ctx), bk, ctx) = pkS
 ~~~

+Considerations for choosing context strings are discussed in {{context-considerations}}.

 # Ed25519ph, Ed25519ctx, and Ed25519

 This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as